suomitek/suomitek-appboard/docs/developer/tiller-proxy.md

-# Kubeapps Tiller Proxy Developer Guide
+# Suomitek-appboard Tiller Proxy Developer Guide

 The `tiller-proxy` component is a micro-service that creates a API endpoint for accessing the Helm Tiller server.